 Food and Meaning

 One can scarcely think of a substance to which human beings have attached more meaning than food.
 Our lives depend on it physiologically, psychologically, and spiritually.
-Physiology and psychology give us important empirical knowledge about what and how food nourishes bodies and minds.
+Physiology and psychology give us important empirical knowledge about why and how food nourishes bodies and minds.
 But neither of these fields gives us knowledge about what food means to us.
 That is knowledge of another sort, knowledge that resides in the human heart and spirit.

 One of those places is human relationship.
 The ancient Greek philosopher Aristotle famously observed that human beings are social animals.
-As such, we use food not only as an object of nourishment, but also as a symbol of relationship.
+As such, we use food not only nourishment, but also as a symbol of relationship.
 For example, we typically offer food to others as an act of friendship; we sometimes eat our host’s food even if we are not hungry or don't like it; we may even begin our group meals with a prayer.
 Each of these social gestures with food has less to do with physical nourishment and everything to do with the nourishment of our spirits and the relationships with those around us.

 Research shows that regular family mealtimes help young people build more than healthy bodies, but also ‘internal assets’ of social competence and positive self-identity.
 You can read here the research article “Family Dinner Meal Frequency and Adolescent Development” from the Journal of Adolescent Health.